davea42/libdwarf-code/CODINGSTYLE.md

     Managing nested blocks
     Test or Loop with Side Effect
     Switch statements
+    Singly Linked Lists
     Macro Tests Commented
     Lookup Tables
     Memory allocation
+    Naming, namespace
     Checking For Overflow
     Dwarfdump Flags Data
     Never use strcpy strcat strncpy
     Static data and functions
     Tools that help

-## #Indentation
+###Indentation
-Each new level is indented 4 more spaces than the previous level, and an if is followed by a space and a left-paren:
+Each new level is indented 4 more spaces than the previous level, and an if is followed by a space and a left-parenthesis:

     if (condition) {
         do_something();
     }
 Done solely with space characters.
-The simple project on sourceforge.net, dicheck-da, detects all instances of tabs, improper indentation and line-ending whitespace.

 Similarly, for is to have a single space after the r followed by a left parenthesis.